The Issue of Sound on Mutant Vehicles

 We have also seen an increase in the number of Mutant Vehicles with sound systems of a size and power that would normally be designed for a stadium or arena.
 While the volume of these types of systems can be more easily assessed and appropriately placed when they are stationary in a Theme Camp, when they are on Mutant Vehicles they can be taken anywhere on the playa and pointed in any direction, making a cone of sound that may be heard by literally tens of thousands of people at a time.
 This creates a situation where one person or group is essentially forcing their music choice onto many others who may not want to hear it, are trying to enjoy other music, sleep, etc.

-Somewhat surprisingly, the DMV has never had it’s own policy that specifically applies to Mutant Vehicles, despite the fact that these vehicles carry some of the biggest sound systems on the playa.
+Somewhat surprisingly, for a number of years, the DMV did not have it’s own policy that specifically applied to Mutant Vehicles, despite the fact that these vehicles carry some of the biggest sound systems on the playa.
 This lack of guidance no doubt helped allow the problems described above to exist, and persist.
-To help address this community problem, the DMV has developed a basic sound policy to help MV owners use their sound to the best benefit of the community.
-There will also be additional questions regarding sound upon registration of Mutant Vehicles.
+To help address this community problem, the DMV developed a basic sound policy to help MV owners use their sound to the best benefit of the community.

 A few things to consider: